vafeond/BareMetalCapers/guides/02_HelloWorld_BlinkingLED.md

 system has not.
 It's customized from another personal project and is quite flexible and extensible, but complex compared to starter `make` scripts.

-I've no intent to dive into `make` and build systems here, but there is a `README.md` for anyone wishing to use it.
+I've no intent to dive into `make` and build systems here, but there is a [`README.md`](https://github.com/vafeond/BareMetalCapers/blob/main/c/build/README.md) for anyone wishing to use it.
 For this application the relevent commands are:
-- `make ARCH=samd21`, build the application for SAMD21 CPU, no bootloader
+- `make ARCH=samd21`, build the application for SAMD21 CPU, no boot loader
-- `make ARCH=samd21 BOOTLOADER=Arduino`, same as above but for Arduino bootloader
+- `make ARCH=samd21 BOOTLOADER=Arduino`, same as above but for Arduino boot loader

 These commands can be run from the repository root directory, or from the application directory [`c/RedBoardTurbo/blinking_blue_led`](https://github.com/vafeond/BareMetalCapers/tree/wip/c/RedBoardTurbo/blinking_blue_led).

-Upon success build artifacts are written to `c/RedBoardTurbo/blinking_blue_led/bin/debug/sam21`.
+Upon success build artifacts are written to `c/hasl/board/RedBoardTurbo/blinking_blue_led/bin/debug/sam21`.

 Three versions of the executable are created:
-1. `redboard_turbo_blinking_blue_led.elf`
+1. `c_blinking_blue_led.elf`
-2. `redboard_turbo_blinking_blue_led.hex`, use when programming with Seggar programmer (Microchip Studio)
+2. `c_blinking_blue_led.hex`, use when programming with Seggar programmer (Microchip Studio)
-3. `redboard_turbo_blinking_blue_led.bin`, use when uploading with Sparkfun BOSSA GUI (with Arduino bootloader)
+3. `c_blinking_blue_led.bin`, use when uploading with Sparkfun BOSSA GUI (with Arduino boot loader)

 ### Compiler Configuration

 `Makefile_Config.mk` contains common compiler flags.
-`c/hal/mcu/<mcu name>/Makefile_platform.mk` contains architecture-specific compiler flags that overwrite common compiler flags
+`c/hal/mcu/<mcu name>/Makefile_platform.mk` contains architecture-specific compiler flags that overwrite common compiler flags.

 See
 - [`c/build/Makefile_config.mk`](https://github.com/vafeond/BareMetalCapers/blob/main/c/build/Makefile_Config.mk)